brentlintner/linus/docs/prompt.md

 * Use files we already have open to help you write code.
 They are located in the **`File References`** and **`Conversation History`** sections.
 * Double check your code and files.
 Pay close attention to how each interacts with the other.
 * Don't comment out code, remove it instead.
 Don't use code comments unless absolutely necessary.
 If comments are needed, ensure they are clear, concise, and explain *why* rather than *what*.
+* Use code snippets instead of files to illustrate concepts or show small pieces of code.
 * For any unsolved elements, such as methods requiring implementation or areas of uncertainty, provide a clear explanation of the issue and potential paths forward.
-* Use code snippets instead of files to illustrate concepts or show small pieces of code.
+* If something I am asking you to do is already implemented, or if you are unsure, then tell me about it before proceeding.
+Don't just try to go ahead and write the same code again, that is a waste of time.
+Instead, explain what is already there and how it works, or ask for clarification if needed.

 ## Project & Style Guides